diffstorm/ViterbiTrellis/README.md

 ### Trellis Diagram

 A Trellis diagram represents the possible states and transitions of a convolutional code.
 Each state corresponds to a possible state of the shift registers, and each transition represents the generation of a bit based on the input bit and the current state.
 The Viterbi algorithm traverses this Trellis to find the most likely path, representing the most likely transmitted sequence.
+During decoding, the library also tracks the input bit that led to each state, enabling the reconstruction of the original data.

 ## Limitations